radarbot-team/radarbot-team-best-pratices/design-patterns/DesignPatterns.md

 ## Object Initialization

-Initialization sets the instance variables of an object to reasonable and useful initial values.
-It can also allocate and prepare other global resources needed by the object.
-Every object that declares instance variables should implement an initializing method—unless the default set-everything-to-zero initialization is sufficient.
-If an object does not implement an initializer, Cocoa invokes the initializer of the nearest ancestor instead.

-Cocoa allows declare multiple initializers, with one or more parameters, which are instance methods that begin with **init** and return an object of the dynamic type *id* in Objective-C, and an object of specific class in Swift.
+Objects need initializer to set useful values to its instace variables, and prepare other global resorces.
+Every object should implement an initializing method, unless it has no variables and does not need additional initializers, but its ancestor's.
+Cocoa allows declare multiple initializers which are instance methods begining with **init** and return an object of the dynamic type `id` in Objective-C, and a specific class object in Swift.

 Here are a few examples of initializers: